-Severe Droughts Require Action to Avoid a Food Crisis
+Severe Droughts Require Action to Avoid Future Food Crisis

-Water scarcity affects billions of people, not only in the southern hemisphere but also increasingly in Europe and North America.
-It is one of the major challenges we face around the globe that is steadily exacerbating – threatening agriculture and our food already today.
-What can we do to address a neglected problem?
+Water scarcity and drought affects billions of people, not only in the southern hemisphere but also increasingly in Europe, and North America, and more recently at the beginning of 2022 in India and Pakistan.
+Droughts have been among major challenges we face around the globe that are steadily exacerbating – threatening agriculture and our food supply .
+So what can be done to address this problem?

 Water scarcity aggravates poverty and hunger

-More extreme and less predictable weather conditions especially affect low-income communities.
+The heat wave in India and Pakistan is just one example of how extreme and less predictable weather conditions affect low-income communities.
 “As over 80 percent of our freshwater consumption is accounted for by agriculture, water scarcity directly impacts food security and exacerbates poverty and hunger,” explains Dr. Suhas P. Wani, Former Director of the ICRISAT (International Crops Research Institute for the Semi-Arid Tropics) Development Center and consultant to the Asian Development Bank in Manila.

 Without action, Suhas warns, the number of people suffering from hunger could increase by 10 million every year globally.

-Since 2015, droughts in Europe have become more severe than any over the past 2,100 years, according to a study published in March 2021 in the journal Nature Geoscience.
-The researchers found that recent series of summer droughts in Europe have brought devastating ecological, agricultural, and economic impacts.
+Since 2015, droughts in Europe have become more severe than any over the past 2,100 years, according to a study published in March 2021 in the Nature Geoscience.
+The recent series of summer droughts in Europe have also brought devastating ecological, agricultural, and economic impacts.

 The European Environmental Agency EEA expects that droughts and water scarcity will aggravate during the remainder of the century and states in a report that the changing climatic conditions are already putting cultivation in Europe under pressure, especially for Mediterranean crops such as olives and grapes.